yunhuijang/AI810.github.io/README.md

 #### Conditional generation

 ESM-3 accepts diverse prompts as input due to its multi-modal architecture, enabling it to generate proteins conditioned on sequence, structure, or function.
 In this example, ESM-3 is prompted with structural constraints, specifically symmetry, and successfully generates proteins exhibiting the desired symmetrical folds.
-This demonstrates the model’s ability to follow structural prompts and produce proper outputs.
+This demonstrates the model's ability to follow structural prompts and produce proper outputs.
 Such controllable generation highlights the potential of ESM-3 as a flexible tool for protein design.

 ![image](https://hackmd.io/_uploads/B1dILXVzxx.png)
 *Prompting for symmetric proteins*

 #### Conditional generation with different combinations of prompts

 Moreover, ESM-3 demonstrates the ability to generate proteins conditionally by combining multiple types of prompts.
 As shown in the figure, ESM-3 can successfully integrate structural folds like alpha/beta hydrolase and functional sites such as motifs and binding sites.
 The resulting proteins not only adopt the correct overall fold but also position the functional motifs in accurate positions.
-This highlights ESM-3’s potential for protein design, where users can guide the generative model to design multi-objective desirable proteins by simply specifying structural and functional components as prompts.
+This highlights ESM-3's potential for protein design, where users can guide the generative model to design multi-objective desirable proteins by simply specifying structural and functional components as prompts.

 ![image](https://hackmd.io/_uploads/Sku3OQNfex.png)
 *Conditional generation with multiple prompts*